Dan Sayre Groesbeck

 Buy a United States government bond of the 2nd Liberty Loan of 1917, designed by Groesbeck.

-Dan Sayre Groesbeck (September 8, 1878 - August 29, 1950) was an American illustrator, muralist, and designer of "visualization sketches" in the pre-cinematic era.
+Dan Sayre Groesbeck (September 8, 1878 - August 29, 1950) was an American illustrator, muralist, and concept artist.

 Life

 Groesbeck was born on September 8, 1878, in California.

 Groesbeck began his career as a reporter and illustrator in Los Angeles, and later in Denver and Chicago.
 His illustrations were published in the Chicago Tribune, Redbook, and Cosmopolitan Magazine.

 Groesbeck painted murals inside the Santa Barbara County Courthouse, the Hotel Del Monte, and various other buildings.
-He designed "visualization sketches" for Cecil B. DeMille in the pre-cinematic era.
+He designed "visualization sketches" for the films of producer-director Cecil B. DeMille.

 Groesbeck died on August 29, 1950, in Los Angeles, at age 71.